 Can you back out of the first offer?
-No, and here’s why you shouldn’t...
+Here are the potential consequences if you do . . .

 Reneging on an offer is a quick way to ensure that you will not able to work for that organization in the future.
 Employers have long memories and you will likely have a black mark on your file.